Eshu: Candomblé

 A shrine dedicated to Exu is located outside of the main terreiro of a Candomblé temple, usually near the entrance gate.
 It is, in general, made of a simple mound of red clay.
 These shrines are similar to those found in Nigeria.

 Ritual foods offered to Exu include palm oil; beans; corn, either in the form of cornmeal or popcorn; and farofa, a manioc flour.
-Four-legged male birds and other animals are offered as sacrifice to Exu.
+Male birds, four-legged and other animals are offered as sacrifice to Exu.
 In each offering made to an orixá, a part of the food is separated and dedicated to Exu.

 Umbanda

-In the Syncretic religion of Umbanda, Exu may have a different meaning.
-Usually in Umbanda Exu is not considered a single Deity, but many different spirits.
-Some of the most popular versions of Exu are Exu Caveira ("Skull Exu", represented as a skeleton), Exu Tranca-Rua ("Street Locker", opener and closer of spiritual ways) and Exu Mirim ("Little Exu", a spirit that resembles the personality of a child or teenager).
-In Umbanda, a Pombagira (female consort of Exu) may also be considered a kind of Exu, commonly venerated in the practice of Brazilian Love magic.
+In the syncretic religion of Umbanda, Exu may have a different meaning.
+Usually in Umbanda Exu is not considered a single deity, but many different spirits.
+Some of the most popular Exus are Exu Caveira ("Skull Exu", represented as a skeleton), Exu Tranca-Rua ("Street Locker", opener and closer of spiritual ways) and Exu Mirim ("Little Exu", a spirit that resembles the personality of a child or teenager).
+In Umbanda, a Pombagira (female consort of Exu) may also be considered a kind of Exu, commonly venerated in the practice of Brazilian love magic.

-Controversy on English translations and on Google
+Mistranslation in the English language and on Google

-From the time of the first English translations of Yorùbá words in the mid nineteenth century, Èṣù has been rendered as "devil" or "satan".
-The first known instance of this came from Samuel Ajayi Crowther's "Vocabulary of the Yoruba" (1842) where his entries for "Satan" and “devil” had Eshu in English.
+The translation errors of English-speaking missionaries resulted in the Yorùbá word Èṣù being rendered and returned as "devil" or "satan" in the mid nineteenth century.
+The first known instance of this came from the freed slave turned Christian, Bishop Samuel Ajayi Crowther's "Vocabulary of the Yoruba" (1842) where his entries for "Satan" and "devil" had Esu in English.
 Subsequent dictionaries over the years have followed suit, permeating popular culture and Yorùbá societies as well.
 Lately, many online campaigns have been set up to protest this, and many activists have worked to correct it.
-There have also been quite a number of academic work examining the mistranslation.
+There have also been numerous academic works examining the mistranslation.

 The translation on Google Translate took up the same earlier mistranslations.
 This led to a number of online campaigns until 2016 when Nigerian linguist and writer Kola Tubosun, then an employee at Google, first changed it back to less derogatory connotations.
 When the changes were reverted, he changed them again in 2019.
 The translation for Èṣù to English now remains "Èṣù" while "devil" and "satan" translate to "bìlísì" and "sàtánì" respectively.
+Tubosun's 2024 collection of poetry Èṣù at the Library pays literary homage to this episode.